Music Education & Youth Development

 Musical Petting Zoo

 What: For young children, a hands-on introduction to the instruments of the orchestra.
-Presented in conjunction with The Charlotte Symphony's Family Concert Series, as well as at ImaginOn.
+Presented in conjunction with The Charlotte Symphony's Family Series and other Charlotte area events.
 No musical experience necessary.
+Volunteers are welcomed!

-When: Family Series concerts are Saturday mornings; ImaginOn is Saturdays, midday.
-Various dates during the school year.
+When: Family Series concerts are Saturday mornings; various dates during the school year.

 Young Artists Competition